Invisible Perturbations: Physical Adversarial Examples Exploiting the Rolling Shutter Effect: Distributions of Transformations

 \section{Distributions of Transformations}

 To make our adversarial signal effective in a physical setting, we use the EOT framework.
 We choose a distribution of transformations.
-The optimization produces an adversarial example that is robust under the distribution of transformations.
-Table\ref{tab:par-dis} describes the transformations.
+The optimization produces an adversarial example that is robust under the distribution of transformations. \tabref{tab:par-dis} describes the transformations.

 \paragraph{Physical transformations.} The relative translation involves moving the object in the image's field of view.
 A translation value of 0 means the object is in the center of the image, while a value of 1 means the object is at the boundary of the image.
 The relative distance transform involves enlarging the object to emulate a closer distance.
 A distance value of 1 is the same as the original image, while for the value of 1.5, the object is enlarged to 1.5 times the original size.